bgamari/ghc-wiki-import/phabricator.md

 [
-Phabricator](http://phabricator.org) (AKA "Phab") is a suite of tools for software development, initially developed by Facebook.
+Phabricator](http://phabricator.org) (a.k.a."Phab") is a suite of tools for software development, initially developed by Facebook.
 The functionality is similar to using github and TravisCI: it is primarily used for code review and automated builds.
 Uses include:

 - side-by-side diffs, inline comments, blocking states, command line access